5jjCopter/EzWifibroadcast/Pi-Zero-W-support.md

 - Replace the original **start_x.elf** file on the sdcard with the one from the above archive (.xz archives can be unpacked with WinRAR or 7-Zip)

+Please note: The onboard wifi chip on the Pi Zero W is not supported.
+Maybe in a future release.